KonstantinosAng/shorty/README.md

 ## Usage

-Inside the server folder execute the following command for the backend server to start
+Inside the server folder execute the following command for the backend server to start:
 ```
 npm run start
 ```